2013 Schedule of Events

 - Register on the Third Floor Loggia then join your LEAD Fellows and classmates in Star Commons for a light breakfast.

-- Associate Dean Bill Hoye and Assistant Deans Jason Belk and Anne Sherman will welcome you to the Law School.
+- Associate Dean of Admissions and Student Affairs Bill Hoye and Assistant Dean of Student Affairs Jason Belk will welcome you to the Law School.

-- Dean David F. Levi will welcome you to Duke Law and present a lecture on how to be a successful law student.
+- Dean David F. Levi will welcome you to Duke Law and present a lecture on how to be a successful law student; students should plan to read A Civil Action and "Robinson Everett: The Citizen-Lawyer Ideal Lives On", prior to arrival.

 LEAD Fellow Reception

-- Gather in Star Commons with your classmates and LEAD Fellows for a casual reception at the end of your first day as a Duke Law student.
+- Gather in Star Commons with LEAD Fellows for a casual reception with refreshments at the end of your first day as a Duke Law student.

 Introduction to the Office of Student Affairs